Graph partitioning using matrix values for preconditioning symmetric positive definite systems: Introduction

-imposing the additional constraint that the edge cut between $G_k$ is kept to a minimum, while the cardinalities of the vertex sets $V_k$ are approximately the same, i.e., $|V_k| \approx n/s$.
-Equations and unknowns with numbers in $V_k$ are then typically mapped to the same processor.
-The requirement on the small edge cut between $G_k$ aims at reducing the cost of communications coming from the parallel matrix-vector multiplication.
-The condition $|V_k| \approx n/s$ attempts to ensure the load balancing.
+and the size of the edge cut between $G_k$ (i.e., the size of the set of edges whose end points are in different $G_k$) is minimized.
+Equations and unknowns with numbers in $V_k$ are then typically mapped to the same processor; $s$ corresponds to the total number of processors.
+The requirement on the small edge cut aims at reducing the cost of communications related to the parallel matrix-vector multiplication.
+The condition $|V_k| \approx n/s$ ensures load balancing.
+We note that there are alternative models for graph partitioning, based, e.g., on bipartite graphs~\cite{Hendrickson.Kolda:00} or hypergraphs~\cite{Catalyurek.Aykanat:99}.
+We do not consider these models in the present paper.